Project management, the basics

 Based on the project life cycle, the major risks are: Not having support from Top Management and No alignment with strategy and business objectives

-2 thoughts on “Project management, the basics
+2 responses to “Project management, the basics”

-1. Hi
+Hi

 Thanks for exploring your knowledge.
 Every project manager should know these points during projects: